algorand/go-algorand-doc/tools/goal/goal_network_delete.md

 ### Synopsis

-Stops and Deletes a deployed private network
+Stops and Deletes a deployed private network.
+NOTE: This does not prompt first - so be careful before you do this!

 ```
 goal network delete [flags]